berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 <br>

 Nope. <br>
-We can see some other useful information, however.<br>
+We can see some other useful information on the database page, however.<br>

-For one, we see that the user database uses the full file path.
+For one, we are given the *test_user* database's full file path.

 <br>
 ![filepath](https://i.imgur.com/cIKFxWz.png)
 <br>

-This information, combined with the Local File Inclusion vulnerability we spotted eariler means we can access these databases by visiting a URL.
+This information, combined with the Local File Inclusion vulnerability we spotted earlier means we can access these databases by visiting a URL.

 We can try some tricks using SQL commands, but I wonder if<br>
 these waters have been charted before...